Install Portworx Backup in Federated Mode

 Prerequisites

-Ensure that the following prerequisites are met on both the backup cluster and all application clusters:
+Ensure that the following prerequisites are met on the backup cluster, where the Portworx Backup server is installed:

 - Kubernetes 1.30.x or later